Best Medicare Advantage Plans in Arkansas (2026)

 Medicare Advantage Plans Explained

 • CMS Star Ratings: Medicare scores plans from 1 to 5 stars based on quality of care and customer satisfaction.
-Higher ratings mean better overall performance, so look for plans with 4 or 5 stars when comparing options.
+Plans with 4 or 5 stars are worth prioritizing.

-• Monthly premiums: You'll pay your regular Part B premium plus any extra plan costs each month.
-Many Medicare Advantage plans in Arkansas charge $0 additional premiums beyond your standard Medicare costs.
+• Monthly premiums: You'll pay your regular Part B premium plus any additional plan costs.
+Many Arkansas plans charge $0 beyond your standard Medicare costs.

-• Maximum out-of-pocket (MOOP) limits: This cap protects you from unlimited medical bills each year.
-Once you hit your limit, the plan pays 100% of covered services for the rest of the year.
+• Maximum out-of-pocket (MOOP) limits: Once you hit your annual MOOP, the plan covers 100% of covered services for the rest of the year.
+This cap matters more than the monthly premium for beneficiaries who use health care regularly.

-• Prescription drug coverage: Most plans bundle Part D medication benefits right into your coverage.
-Check that your current prescriptions appear on the plan's drug list before enrolling.
+• Prescription drug coverage: Most plans bundle Part D medication benefits into your coverage.
+Check that your current prescriptions are on the plan's drug list before enrolling.

 Blue Cross Blue Shield